TinyBoxDev/TinyServer/README.md

 The application structure
 -------------------------

 As mentioned above, Tiny Server is based on the Model-View-Controller pattern.
-In this section you'll learn how to create this three components to build your own applications.
+In this section you'll learn how to create this three components in order to build your own applications.

 ### The Controller